What are the most common business structures?

 Most often, businesses will be run under one of the following structures:

 Limited Liability Company: When you form a company to own and operate the business, you can become a director, employee and shareholder.
 Shareholders have only limited liability and you can include as many as you like.
-As a director you’ll need to comply with the duties and responsibilities set out in the Corporations Act 2001 (Cth).
-You’ll also have responsibilities when it comes to tax, record-keeping and reporting by the company.
+As a director you will need to comply with the duties and responsibilities set out in the Corporations Act 2001 (Cth).
+You will also have responsibilities when it comes to tax, record-keeping and reporting by the company.

 Trust: If you form a trust, the business will be owned and operated by a trustee (usually a company) for the benefit of the beneficiaries of the trust who do not have personal liability for the business’ debts.